Sean Spicer: Post-White House activities

-After several low-profile months, Spicer was reportedly refused contracts to be a paid contributor at any of the five major U.S. TV news networks: ABC News, CBS News, CNN, Fox News, and NBC News, due to lack of credibility.
+After several low-profile months, Spicer was reportedly refused contracts to be a paid contributor at any of the five major American TV news networks—ABC News, CBS News, CNN, Fox News, and NBC News—according to a number of anonymous sources, this was due to a "lack of credibility".

 On September 17, 2017, Spicer made a cameo appearance at the 2017 Emmy Awards, spoofing his first press conference as Trump's press secretary by saying that the Emmys broadcast would garner "the largest audience to witness an Emmys, period".
 The following week he gave an interview to The New York Times and appeared on Good Morning America.
 Also, it was revealed that during his eight-month tenure at the White House he kept copious notes on what he did, saw, and heard, filling numerous notebooks.
 The revelation provoked speculation that the notebooks would be of interest to the investigation of special prosecutor Robert Mueller.

 Spicer announced in December 2017 on The Sean Hannity Show that he would release a book, The Briefing: Politics, the Press, and the President, in July 2018 about his tenure with the Trump administration.

 On July 31, 2019, President Trump announced his intention to appoint Spicer to be a Member of the Board of Visitors to the United States Naval Academy and later did so.
 On September 8, 2021, the White House Communications Director confirmed that President Joe Biden sought resignation letters from all 18 former military academy Presidential appointees placed in the final months of the prior administration, which included Spicer, and those who refused would be terminated that evening.
+Spicer's federal lawsuit to challenge his firing from the naval academy board was dismissed in 2022 because "to insulate the plaintiffs from removal would raise serious constitutional issues, as Board members are executive officials..." and the statute governing the panel did not provide removal protections.
+This Biden-era legal win that allowed the president to fire certain board members set the stage for President Donald Trump to fire several people who sat on the Kennedy Center board.